 The common diagnostic techniques used to detect thyroid cancer include thorough physical examination, complete blood count, serum chemistry panel, urinalysis, (three-view) thoracic radiographs, and cytologic or histologic evaluation of the regional lymph nodes.
 Advanced imaging (ultrasound or CT or MRI) is sometimes advised, to determine the extent of the disease.
 Ultimately, a tissue biopsy may be necessary in order to make a definitive diagnosis.
 Undergoing these tests will help to evaluate the stage that the disease has reached.

-The course of treatment will depends upon the size of the tumor, the extent of pervasiveness, the presence or absence of metastasis, and whether there are signs of thyrotoxicosis (a condition in which the thyroid gland produces excessive hormones).
+The course of treatment will depend upon the size of the tumor, the extent of pervasiveness, the presence or absence of metastasis, and whether there are signs of thyrotoxicosis (a condition in which the thyroid gland produces excessive hormones).

 Surgical removal of cancerous thyroid tumors is often difficult because they can invade local blood vessels or other tissues.
 Therefore, radiation or chemotherapy is most often recommended for those masses that are incompletely removed or are too large for successful surgery.

 Stereotactic radiosurgery (SRS) is an advanced form of radiation therapy that has been proven effective in treating humans with cancer, including thyroid cancer.
 SRS is designed to cure cancer, not just ease the symptoms.
-What sets SRS apart is its unprecedented precision, which enables destruction of the tumor with minimal damage to the healthy cells around it.
+What sets SRS apart is its unprecedented precision, which enables the destruction of the tumor with minimal damage to the healthy cells around it.
 SRS is a noninvasive therapy that puts a premium on your pet’s quality of life.
-There are far fewer treatment sessions, anesthetic events and side effects, compared to conventional radiation therapy.
+There are far fewer treatment sessions, anesthetic events, and side effects, compared to conventional radiation therapy.

-Radioactive iodine (I-131) treatment has often been shown to be an effective adjunct to the treatment on thyroid tumors.
+Radioactive iodine (I-131) treatment has often been shown to be an effective adjunct to the treatment of thyroid tumors.
 I-131 can be utilized in patients that are poor surgical candidates or where vascular invasion has been identified in spite of surgical removal.